Adrian Adonis: Early life

-Franke was born on September 15, 1953 in Buffalo, New York.
-He was the only son of Kenneth and Hortense Franke, and had two sisters, Karen and Susan.
+Franke was born on September 15, 1953, in Buffalo, New York.
+He was the adopted son of Kenneth and Hortense Franke, and had two sisters, Karen and Susan.
 He went to Kenmore East High School in the class of 1971.
 A gifted amateur wrestler, he won a section VI title in 1970.
 However, he dropped out as he grew bored with school.
 For a short time, Adonis played football in the Canadian Football League before focusing on a wrestling career.